 Video stimuli include all metrics listed above, plus additional video-specific measures:

-Video Watch Duration is a respondent-level metric that shows how much of a video each viewer watched.
-Respondents are grouped into ranges based on the percentage of the video they completed.
-Each respondent appears in only one group—the group that best reflects their total watch time.
+Video Watch Duration — a respondent-level metric showing how much of a video each viewer watched.
+Respondents are grouped into ranges based on the percentage of the video they completed (each respondent appears in only one group):

 - 25% ≤ Watch Duration < 50%